blueff/cs107e-review/README.md

 }
 ```

-Run the code in GDB and check the result with following command:
+Run the code in GDB and see the result with following command:

 ```
 (gdb) printf "%s", __stdout
 ```

+Check [Makefile](./week4/assign3/Makefile) to see the details.

 **Remember to write the test!
 Every time you want to implement some function, write the test first!**